NLPCode/MCMCXLNet/README.md

     --gpu 0,1,2 \
 ```
 * Step 4: train language models
+    If you want to use L-MCMC or L-MCMC-C to generate lexically constrained sentences, you should train the forward LSTM-based language model and the backward LSTM-based language model.
     * Train the forward LSTM-based language model
     ```bash
     cd language_models